 After you have wired everything up, it should look like this:

-Note that here I have put the RTC module directly onto the main board.
+Note that here I have connected the RTC module via the connector.
 The battery goes in the RTC module with the back (with the writing on it) upwards.

 Anode Control Circuit: